DarkSorrow/llamarn/README.md

 We welcome contributions, especially in these areas:

-1. **Android GPU Testing**:
+1. **Android GPU Testing and Detection**:
-   * Testing on a variety of Android devices with different GPUs
+   * Development of reliable GPU detection mechanism in React Native
+   * Implementation of proper backend initialization verification
+   * Creation of robust testing framework for GPU availability
-   * Verifying OpenCL and Vulkan acceleration on real hardware
+   * Integration of OpenCL and Vulkan acceleration once detection is stable
-   * Performance profiling and optimization for mobile GPUs
+   * Performance benchmarking and optimization for mobile GPUs
-   * Adding automated GPU detection tests

 2. **CI Improvements**:
    * Adding automated Android GPU tests to CI pipeline